goat-community/goat-docs/docs/map/layer_style/smart_styling.md

 In addition to the color palette, the **color scale** can be adjusted.
 The color scale is a **data classification method** that associates data values with a spectrum of colors.
 It converts a given data value within a given range (domain) into a corresponding color from a given color spectrum (range).
 GOAT provides six predefined color scale methods: [Quantile](#quantile), [Standard Deviation](#standard-deviation), [Equal Interval](#equal-interval), [Heads and Tails](#heads-and-tails), [Custom Breaks](#custom-breaks-for-number), [Custom Ordinal](#custom-order-for-string).

-<span style={{color: "#FF0000"}}>TODO: Update all the images below.
-Make them same color and use population or grid data.
-Choose the one better.
-Use white basemap for all the images here </span>

 ### Quantile

 The Quantile classification, divides data into **groups with equal number of values in each class** based on their attribute values.
 This method is useful for analyzing and visualizing patterns in data and can help identify trends and patterns that may not be obvious easily.
 The fact that the data values are grouped in equal quantities within each class makes this approach **ideal for data that is linearly distributed**.
 Per default, the data is distributed into 7 classes.